-(1) How do I initially become a certified claims administrator for self-insured claims?
+(2) How do I become a certified claims administrator for self-insured claims?

-In order to become a certified claims administrator, you must first have a minimum of three years of experience, at least twenty hours per week, in the administration of time loss claims under Title 51
+(a) Have a minimum of three years of experience, at least twenty hours per week, in the administration or oversight of time loss claims under Title 51

 The department will review your application and determine if you meet the minimum requirements to take the test.
 We will respond to your application no less than fourteen days prior to the next scheduled test date.

-(3) What happens if I fail the test?
+(4) What happens if I fail the test?
 You may retest six months after the failed test.

-(a) Retaking and passing the "self-insurance claims administrator" test as outlined in subsections (1) and (2) of this section; or
+(a) Retaking and passing the "self-insurance claims administrator" test as outlined in subsections (2) and (3) of this section;

-(b) Remaining employed for a minimum of three of the last five years in the administration of, or the oversight of, claims under Title 51
+(b) Remaining employed for a minimum of three of the last five years in the administration or oversight of claims under Title 51

-RCW, and earning the required continuing education credits as outlined in subsection (5) of this section.
+Earning the required continuing education credits as outlined in subsection (6) of this section;

 (a) You must earn a minimum of seventy-five credits and submit your renewal application prior to lapse of the certified status.
 Extensions will not be granted.

 Credits must be earned in the following categories:

-(iii) Fifteen elective credits (e.g., industry-specific training).
-Excess claims management or legal credits may be applied toward the elective credit requirement.
+Excess claims management or legal credits may be applied toward the general claims education credit requirement.

 The seventy-five credits must include any training designated as mandatory by the department.
 If you fail to earn sufficient continuing education credits, you will be required to retake the written test to maintain your certified status.

-(c) Courses approved prior to the effective date of this rule change that were assigned different credit categories will be applied as follows:
+(c) Courses approved for elective credits prior to the effective date of this rule change will be applied as general claims education credits.

 (d) You must track and report earned credits at the department's online data base.
 You must obtain and retain signed verification of courses attended.
 Verification of earned credits must be received by the department by the date the certified claims administrator's certification expires.
 Extensions will not be granted.